prisma/specs/caps/Readme.md

 # Client Generation

 Client generation describes taking the schema capability map and merging it with the user's schema AST to generate an intermediate representation, internally called the DMMF.
-The Query Generator uses enumerates the capability map using the schema AST.
+The Query Generator loops over the capability map with the schema AST.

 ```
                          │ schema AST